lijikun/orca-linux-deployment/README.md

         sudo tar xvf ~/Downloads/orca_4_0_1_2_linux_x86-64_shared_openmpi202.tar.xz
         sudo mv orca_4_0_1_2_linux_x86-64_shared_openmpi202 orca-4.0.1.2

-3. Download the [`orcainit4`](https://raw.githubusercontent.com/lijikun/orca-linux-deployment/master/orcainit4) script from this repo.
-Edit it, such that the `$orca_path` variable corresponds to the right path for your orca installation.
+3. Now `cd` to this repo.
+Edit the `orcainit4` script, such that the `$orca_path` variable corresponds to the right path for your ORCA installation.

         sed orcainit4 -i "s:/opt/orca-4.0.1.2:[your ORCA path]:g"

-4. Source (in a bash, zsh, fish, etc. shell) the `orcainit4` script.
+4. Source (in a bash, zsh, fish, etc. shell) the script.

         source orcainit4